Who may complain?

-The term ‘professional misconduct’ covers a broad range of acts and circumstances and is the most serious charge a solicitor can face as a member of the profession.
+The term ‘professional misconduct’ covers a broad range of acts and circumstances and is the most serious allegation a solicitor can face.
 Examples may include:

 - failing to abide by professional obligations

-- contravening the Legal Profession Act 2004 and the associated rules
+- contravening the Legal Profession Uniform Law (NSW) or the Legal Profession Uniform Law Application Act 2014 and the associated rules and regulations

 - charging excessive costs

 - being found guilty of a serious offence or tax offence

 What is unsatisfactory professional misconduct?

 This is the second most serious allegation a solicitor can face and “includes conduct of a lawyer occurring in connection with the practice of law that falls short of the standard of competence and diligence that a member of the public is entitled to expect of a reasonably competent lawyer” (section 296 of Legal Profession Uniform Law (NSW)) .